OpenBioMaps/documentation/official_docs/en/faq.rst

 What is OpenBioMaps consortium?
 -------------------------------
-OpenBioMaps is a consortium of public institutions and social organisations.
+OpenBioMaps is a consortium of public institutions and social organizations.
 Their aim is to develop OpenBioMaps software and maintain freely available services based on it.
-The members of the consortium are equal partners and they have all contributed to achievenig this objective in some ways.
+The members of the consortium are equal partners and they have all contributed to achieving this objective in some ways.
 The partnership can be extended, if the parties wishing to join are willing to accept the system's fundamentals, satisfy the specified conditions set and the partners accept the new member.

 Current OpenBioMaps partners: